 The GO2OU was established to give you a taste of life at the University of Otago and the opportunity to explore the scope of humanities subjects on offer.

-There are 10 trips available for students from the Wellington region to attend the University of Otago Open Day.
-We’ll take an afternoon flight down to Dunedin on the 12th May and come back late on the 14th of May.
+There are 10 trips available for students from the Wellington region to visit the University of Otago campus.

 What the GO2OU offers

 - Return airfares from Wellington to Dunedin

 - Meals and ‘marae style’ accommodation in a residential college while in Dunedin